Zachary Tudor, CISSP (U.S.)

 Arthur Friedman has 40 years of diversified technical, national policy, management and teaching experience in the cybersecurity field.
 He currently supports the Committee on National Security Systems and the National Security Council as a senior Cybersecurity Strategist.
 He has held various technical and management positions at the National Security Agency supporting the computer network defense mission.

 Arthur also worked in the private sector for The MITRE Corporation and Booz Allen and Hamilton as a systems security engineer.
-Additionally, he is a Certified Information Systems Security Professional (CISSP) and currently services on the (ISC)² Board of Directors as the Treasurer, and previously served on both the (ISC)² Government Advisory Council and a judge for the Information Security Leadership Awards® - U.S. Government for 13 years.
+Additionally, he is a Certified Information Systems Security Professional (CISSP).
+He previously served on both the (ISC)² Government Advisory Council and a judge for the Information Security Leadership Awards® - U.S. Government for 13 years.

 Arthur is an adjunct faculty member teaching Network Security and Cybersecurity classes for Towson University.
 He has an undergraduate degree in Mathematics from Hofstra University and graduate degrees in Business Administration from Boston University and National Security Policy from the United States Army War College.